yukitakahashi1/Corrections_Gender_Experiment/README.md

 WRITE ABOUT HOW TO UNZIP THE CODES AND CREDITS TO CHRISTIAN AND SIRI.
 GIVE REFERENCE TO THEIR GITHUB REPOSITORIES.

 ## Python Code
-UPLOAD THE PYTHON CODES FOR BFS AND PUZZLE GENERATION.
+UPLOAD THE PYTHON CODES FOR BFS AND PUZZLE GENERATION AND WRITE ABOUT HOW TO USE THEM.

 ## License
 These codes are released under the [MIT license](https://github.com/yukitakahashi1/correction_codes/blob/main/LICENSE).